timothypratley/justice/README.md

 Where the bridging variables P, G, and E don't need to be written as they are implied.

-Justice is a Lisp flavoured implementation of this syntax on top of DataScript, providing a concise way to create and query with rules.
+Justice is a Lisp flavoured implementation of this syntax fix for DataScript, providing concise queries and rules.

-Furthermore functional and entity style.
+A functional entity style of interacting with data is more akin to navigating than querying.
+Abstracting query as navigation removes a tedious layer of incidental complexity;
+the maintenance of queries and reshaping required to make use of them.

 ## Usage